 COCAL XI August 4-6, 2014

-The eleventh COCAL Conference will be held Monday, August 4 through Wednesday, August 6 at John Jay College in New York City.
-Plenaries, forums and workshops will deal with problems faced by contingent faculty in higher education in the U.S., Canada and Mexico, as well well as around the globe.
+The eleventh COCAL Conference was held Monday, August 4 through Wednesday, August 6 at John Jay College in New York City.
+Plenaries, forums and workshops dealt with problems faced by contingent faculty in higher education in the U.S., Canada and Mexico, as well well as around the globe.

 COCAL draws contingent educators from all geographic regions of Canada, Mexico, and the U.S., and also from all levels of higher education, from non-credit adult ed to community colleges to liberal arts colleges, to 4 year universities, with and without grad schools, from public to private non-profit and for-profit institutions, from all disciplines taught in higher ed, from all unions that represent us on campuses and from the those who have not unionized as yet.
 We gather because of what we have in common.